cafferychen777/LLMCal/README.md

 3. **Troubleshooting**
    - If events aren't syncing, check your internet connection
    - Ensure your Google account is properly connected in System Settings
+## FAQ

+- Does it work with Google Calendar?
+  - Yes.
+Connect Google account to Apple Calendar on macOS; events created via LLMCal sync to Google Calendar.
+- Does it detect recurring events and reminders?
+  - Yes.
+It parses common recurring patterns and reminders from natural language.
+- Does it support Zoom/Teams/Meet links?
+  - Yes.
+Meeting URLs in the selected text are extracted and added to the event.

+## Comparison to Alternatives

+- PopClip + LLMCal vs full calendar apps: much faster for “highlight text → create event”, zero window/context switching
+- Native calendar parsing: typically limited; LLMCal leverages AI (Claude) for more robust extraction (attendees, locations, time zones)
+- Browser extensions: require browser context; LLMCal works system-wide on macOS via PopClip

+## Community & Support

+- Issues: use the templates to report bugs and request features
+- Discussions: share ideas and Q&A in GitHub Discussions
+- Security: report privately via Security Advisory
+- Docs: see docs/INSTALLATION.md, docs/DEVELOPMENT.md, docs/TROUBLESHOOTING.md, and CONTRIBUTING.md

    - Try removing and re-adding your Google account if issues persist
    - Check if you've granted necessary permissions to both calendars